microsoft/MSAdvertisingSamples/Android/advertising-sdk-for-android-guide.md

 ## Prerequisites

-* Microsoft Advertising SDK for Android.
+* The Microsoft Advertising SDK for Android.
 Currently, this SDK is currently only available as a private beta.
 To request access, send us an email at aiacare@microsoft.com.
 * [Android Studio](https://developer.android.com/studio/) version 1.0 or a later version.
 * The [minSdkVersion](https://developer.android.com/guide/topics/manifest/uses-sdk-element) attribute in your project targets [API Level](https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels) 16 or higher.
 * To show live ads in the public version of your app, you must get a live [ad unit](#ad-units) ID to use in your code.
 To get a live ad unit ID, send us an email at aiacare@microsoft.com.